imargichev/invoiceAPP/README.md

 # InvoiceApp

 InvoiceApp is a Java-based application that generates and manages customer invoices.
-It supports generating both text and PDF bills based on customer usage data and saving the bill information to a database.
+It supports generating text and PDF bills based on customer usage data and saving the bill information to a database.

 ## Features